Marquis Who's Who Honors Maritza Meza for Expertise in Government and Therapy

-VALLEJO, CA, September 23, 2025 /24-7PressRelease/ -- Maritza Meza has been selected for inclusion in Marquis Who's Who.
+NORTHERN, CA, September 23, 2025 /24-7PressRelease/ -- Maritza Meza has been selected for inclusion in Marquis Who's Who.
 As in all Marquis Who's Who biographical volumes, individuals profiled are selected on the basis of current reference value.
 Factors such as position, noteworthy accomplishments, visibility, and prominence in a field are all taken into account during the selection process.

-Last year, Maritza served as an Advanced Care Treatment Specialist within the federal prison system.
+Maritza served as an Advanced Care Treatment Specialist within the federal prison system.
 Her contributions were recognized with an award in 2024, reflecting her commitment to being of service in correctional settings.

 Earlier in her career, Maritza was a therapist for a county diversion program serving community members involved with the justice system.
-In this role, she provided counseling services designed to reduce recidivism and support individuals navigating systems.
+In this role, she provided counseling services designed to reduce recidivism and support individuals with navigating systems.
 She also worked with federal pre-trial and probation cases alongside U.S. Pre-trial and Probation services.

-Her academic journey began with an Associates degree in Social Sciences and self-development from Fullerton College in 2014 followed by a bachelor's degree in Psychology from the University of La Verne in Pomona in 2016.
+Her academic journey began with an associate's degree in social sciences and self-development from Fullerton College in 2014 followed by a bachelor's degree in psychology from the University of La Verne in Pomona in 2016.
 These educational experiences shaped her passion for mental health advocacy, culturally competent and trauma-informed care.

 Maritza holds licensure as a Licensed Marriage and Family Therapist through the Board of Behavioral Sciences.
 Attaining this credential required completion of a one-year internship, and accumulation of 3,000 hours of supervised experience.
 Maritza submitted 5,500 hours in total.
 The process to licensure included various domains such as: documentation, trainings, direct services, successful passage of both law and ethics as well as clinical examinations.

-Throughout her career, Maritza has been an active member of the California Association of Marriage and Family Therapists, reflecting her commitment to ongoing professional development as well as the law and ethics of the field.
+Throughout her career, Maritza has been an active member of the California Association of Marriage and Family Therapists, which reflected her commitment to ongoing professional development as well as the law and ethics of the field.
 She often attends various trainings on a variety of domains.
 She enjoys learning and expanding her skills.

 Outside of her professional commitments, Maritza enjoys several practices including: yoga, mindfulness exercises, spending time immersed in nature like visiting beaches and exploring forests.
-She is passionate about creative pursuits such learning new art techniques through acrylics or oil paintings and photography.
+She is passionate about creative pursuits such as learning new art techniques through acrylics or oil paintings and photography.

 About Marquis Who's Who®: